 - Stroke kills almost 130,000 Americans each year—that’s 1 out of every 20 deaths.

-- On average, one American dies from stroke every 4 minutes.
+- On average, one American dies from a stroke every 4 minutes.

 - Every year, more than 795,000 people in the United States have a stroke.